Cyclical Sector Timing in Germany: 8.24% CAGR, +2.41% Alpha Over DAX (XETRA, 2001-2024)

 Post-2021 structural headwinds.
 German manufacturing faced elevated energy costs from 2021 onward (Russia-Ukraine, gas price shock).
 The revenue growth signal still fired, but at lower magnitudes.
 This may continue affecting German cyclical signal quality going forward.

 Data: Ceta Research (FMP financial data warehouse).
 Universe: XETRA cyclical sectors.
 Period: 2001-2024, annual rebalance (July).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.